 Selvaratnam has spoken at conferences around the world, including at various United Nations and World Health Organization events as well as the Aspen Ideas Festival, New York Film Festival, Brooklyn Book Festival, and Skoll World Forum.
 She has been a commentator on subjects such as the rights and safety of women and children, and the interplay of art and democracy.
 She has been quoted in the New York Times, Refinery29, Wall Street Journal, New Yorker, CNN, NBC News, Hyperallergic, Slate, artnet, ARTNews, Artforum, Cosmo, Redbook, Metro, Village Voice, PAPER, The Verge, The Cut, New York, Corriere della Serra (Italy), Die Zeit (Germany), and the Globe and Mail (Canada).
 She has been a featured guest on CNN, MSNBC, Al Jazeera, NPR, WNYC, KCRW, Sirius XM, Talk Radio Europe, WNET, and CBS Radio News.

 Selvaratnam has served on the boards of the Third Wave Fund, For Freedoms, Boom Arts, The Wooster Group, Groundswell Community Mural Project, and Let It Ripple; and is an advisor to The DO School.

-Selvaratnam received her undergraduate and graduate degrees from Harvard University.
-She is based in New York City and Portland, Oregon.
+Selvaratnam received her graduate and undergraduate degrees in Chinese language and legal history from Harvard University.
+Born in Sri Lanka and raised in Long Beach, CA, Selvaratnam is based in New York City and Portland, Oregon.